MatthewSmith430/blogdown/content/page/projects.md

 Kenny, L., Hassan, R., Bacchus, L. J., Smith, M., Shell-Duncan, B., Dagadu, N. A., Muriuki, A., Aden, A. H., Jelle, I. A., Cislaghi, B. and Hossain, M. (2021) Reproductive health decision making among nomadic pastoralists in North Eastern Kenya: a qualitative social network analysis, Reproductive Health, 18(1), p.
 108.

 Rocha, L. E. C., Ryckebusch, J., Schoors, K. and Smith, M. (2021) The scaling of social interactions across animal species, Scientific Reports, 11(1), p.
 12584.

+Smith, M., & Sarabi, Y. (2022).
+How does the behaviour of the core differ from the periphery? – An international trade network analysis.
+Social Networks, 70, 1–15. https://doi.org/10.1016/j.socnet.2021.11.001

 Sarabi, Y. and Smith, M. (2021) Busy female directors: an exploratory analysis of the impact of quotas and interest groups, Gender in Management: An International Journal, Emerald Publishing Limited, 36(3), pp. 368–385.